 Exploring Trilogy Challenge Tournaments

 As someone who has only recently returned to the world of disc golf, the Trilogy Challenge Tournament was a breath of fresh air.
-These tournaments are a fantastic gateway for newcomers and a delightful detour for those who may have taken a hiatus from the game.
+A trilogy disc golf tournament is a fantastic gateway for newcomers and a delightful detour for those who may have taken a hiatus from the game.
 The main rule?
 You’ve got to play with only three discs.
 Yes, you read that right – just three.
 It’s like disc golfing with one hand tied behind your back, but in the most intriguing way.

 Contrasting Experiences